Karumi/project-quality-assurance/android-quality-assurance.md

-# Project Quality Assurance
+# Android/Kotlin project Quality Assurance

 The goal of this repository is to define a general guidance for Android projects quality assurance at Karumi.
+This document complements the [Project Quality Assurance](https://github.com/Karumi/project-quality-assurance/blob/master/README.md) with all the specifics we follow for Android projects written in Kotlin.

 ## Pull requests